runfalk/certbot-dns-loopia/README.md

 ### Parameters

-When using `certbot` with `certbot-dns-loopia`, aside from the usual parameters excepted by `certbot`, the following parameters may be used:
+When using `certbot` with `certbot-dns-loopia`, aside from the usual parameters accepted by `certbot`, the following parameters may be used:

 | Parameter                                   | Required?                  | Default | Description      |